<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1822615684631785&amp;ev=PageView&amp;noscript=1"/>

 Using a custom server can do wonders for your outgoing messages, especially if you send out lots of mass emails regularly.

-So here’s a look at what GMass is and why you should set up an SMTP server on GMass:
+So here’s a look at what GMass is and why you should set up an SMTP server (or multiple SMTP servers) on GMass:

 What Is GMass?GMass homepage